 This is an introductory microbiology course designed according to the American Society for Microbiology Curriculum Guidelines for Undergraduate Microbiology.
 The course specifically teaches core competencies essential to an introductory microbiology course, including fundamental skills used in a microbiology laboratory.
-This course also includes topics that are of particular significance to allied health majors.
-Course requires laboratory work.
+This course also includes topics that are relevant to allied health majors.